 New Zealand’s Prime Minister, Rt.
 Hon.
 Jacinda Ardern, has announced a framework geared toward opening New Zealand’s borders whilst in the midst of the COVID - 19 pandemic.

 The plan consists of the following:

 The experienced and knowledgeable team of Advisers at Professional Visa Solutions has produced an exclusive “one-stop-shop” article which covers everything you need to know, including advice on how to best plan for and take advantage of this announcement.

-Book a free consultation now!!
+Book a consultation now!!
 It’s as simple as visiting our website to choose an Adviser and time which suits you.

 Click this link to easily Book a consultation with an experienced Immigration Adviser from Professional Visa Solutions: https://provisas.co.nz/book-a-consultation/